Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 Basement Arts Project

 You probably wouldn’t expect to find one of Leeds’ coolest independent art spaces in a mid-terraced house in Beeston, but surprise surprise, that’s exactly where Basement Arts Project is.
-It’s only open for a few hours on Thursdays through to Mondays, but founder Bruce Davies has made it his mission to provide a platform for both local and international artists to display their work in his subterranean art gallery.
+It’s only open for a few hours on Mondays, Thursdays and Sundays, but founder Bruce Davies has made it his mission to provide a platform for both local and international artists to display their work in his subterranean art gallery.
 The result is an entirely unique roster of solo and group exhibitions, which is quirky and delightful in equal measures.

-Basement Arts Project, 26 Burton Terrace, Beeston, Leeds, West Yorkshire, LS11 5JH.
+Basement Arts Project, 28 Back Burton Terrace, Beeston, Leeds, West Yorkshire, LS11 5JH.

 Headingley Enterprise and Arts Centre (HEART)